mcauduro/retail/lab3_forecast/lab3_forecasting.md

-# Lab 3 -- Forecasting
+# Lab 3 -- Forecast

 In this lab, we use aggregated retail analytics to forecast future sales.
 To make this easy, for lab purposes, we will simulate aggregated retail analytics data.
 This simulated data set is aggregated hourly and included in the file ```retail_analytics.csv``` for convenience and looks something like below.